Yuma248/MELFUwgrs-/README.md

 MELFUwgrs.pl
         -stp <You need at least determine what steps you want to run>

-                indref: <Indexs the reference genome with samtools, picard, bowtie2 and snap>
+                indref: <Indexs the reference genome with samtools, picard, bowtie2, and snap>

                 trim: <It will use AdapterRemoval to trim and filter reads>

                 concat: <It will concatenate fastq files of the same sample but different runs in one file>

-                alignment: <It will use bowtie2, bwa or snap to align reads to a reference genome>
+                alignment: <It will use bowtie2, bwa, or snap to align reads to a reference genome>

-                dedup: <This step will sort sam/bam files, convert sam to bam (if necessary) and mask duplicates>
+                dedup: <This step will sort sam/bam files, convert sam to bam (if necessary), and mask duplicates>

-                indelrea: <This step will locally realign indels, although this is not recommended any more>
+                indelrea: <This step will locally realign indels, although this is not recommended anymore>

                 bedmarkrep: <This step will mask repeat regions in the genome>

                 snpcalling: <This step will use ANGSD to simultaneously call and genotype SNP>

-                filtering: <This step will use vcftools to filter SNPs, I recommend to use this automatically to have an idea of your data, but play whit the parameters if you have the time>
+                filtering: <This step will use vcftools to filter SNPs, I recommend using this automatically to have an idea of your data, but play with the parameters if you have the time>

 # Scripts